 Even if a trade requiring a Certification of Qualification in your province or territory also happens to be a Red Seal trade, it is still not mandatory to obtain Red Seal certification.

-If you’re an apprentice registered in one of the 55 Red Seal trades, you may be eligible for up to $4000 in apprenticeship grants.
+If you’re an apprentice registered in one of the over 50 Red Seal trades, you may be eligible for up to $4000 in apprenticeship grants.
 These grants can be used to pay for tuition, travel, tools or other expenses.

 Apprenticeship Incentive Grant